realtyem/synapse-workers/README.md

   the transfer has completed.
 For example, someone uploads a 50GB image file to Synapse, thereby taking up a huge amount of disk space *before* it is rejected and removed, causing several systemic problems including database out-of-space errors.
+* Disabling proxy buffering is very strange in documentation.
+It allows it but seems to do it anyways.
+I suppose the request/response has to be placed somewhere before transferring on it's way.
+It speaks of it being synchronous in nature, which implies that when enabled it is asynchronous.